msztylko/SICP/README.md

             (accumulate op initial (cdr sequence)))))
 ```

-With these operations defined `sum-odd-squares` and `even-fibs` can be reformulate as signal flow.
+With these operations defined `sum-odd-squares` and `even-fibs` can be reformulated as a signal flow.

 ```scheme
 (define (sum-odd-squares tree)